Phase transitions and equilibrium measures in random matrix models: Introduction

 In the last decade the distribution $\mu_{n,N}$ and its characteristics, such as the correlation function, has been intensively investigated in relation to the eigenvalue statistics of the unitary ensembles of Hermitian matrices.

 One of the relevant features of $\mu_{n,N}$ in the asymptotic (thermodynamic) regime is that it exhibits non-trivial phase transitions or critical behavior, with universal properties that attract increasing attention.
-The existence of such phase transitions and their character has important physical interpretations, see e.g.~\cite{Andric:2008fk, MR1920071}.
+The existence of such phase transitions and their character has important physical interpretations, see e.g.~\cite{Andric:2008fk}, \cite{MR1920071}.

-The equilibrium measure $\lambda_t$ (and consequently, the parameters upon which it depends) is called \emph{regular} (see e.g.~\cite{MR2001g:42050}) if the following conditions hold: (a) $\lambda_t$ is absolutely continuous on $\R$ with respect to the Lebesgue measure and $\lambda_t'$ does not vanish in the interior of $S_t$; (b) $\lambda_t'$ has a square root vanishing at the endpoints of the connected components of the support $S_t$; and (c) the inequality in \eqref{equilibrium1} is strict in $\R\setminus S_t$.
+The equilibrium measure $\lambda_t$ (and consequently, the parameters upon which it depends) is called \emph{regular} (see e.g.~\cite{MR2001g:42050} or \cite{MR1744002}) if the following conditions hold: (a) $\lambda_t$ is absolutely continuous on $\R$ with respect to the Lebesgue measure and $\lambda_t'$ does not vanish in the interior of $S_t$; (b) $\lambda_t'$ has a square root vanishing at the endpoints of the connected components of the support $S_t$; and (c) the inequality in \eqref{equilibrium1} is strict in $\R\setminus S_t$.
 Otherwise, the equilibrium measure is singular.
-Following the terminology of \cite{MR2001g:42050, MR1744002}, an equality in \eqref{equilibrium1} at a point in $\R\setminus S_t$ is a \emph{singularity of type I} (this is also known as ``birth of the cut'', see below); zeros of $\lambda_t'$ that lie in the interior of $S_t$ are called \emph{singular points of type II} (corresponding to a closure of a gap), while the endpoints of the connected components of $S_t$ where $\lambda_t'$ has a higher order vanishing are called \emph{singular points of type III}.
+Following the terminology of \cite{MR2001g:42050}, \cite{MR1744002}, an equality in \eqref{equilibrium1} at a point in $\R\setminus S_t$ is a \emph{singularity of type I} (this is also known as ``birth of the cut'', see below); zeros of $\lambda_t'$ that lie in the interior of $S_t$ are called \emph{singular points of type II} (corresponding to a closure of a gap), while the endpoints of the connected components of $S_t$ where $\lambda_t'$ has a higher order vanishing are called \emph{singular points of type III}.

-It is rather easy to see that the infinite volume free energy or the correlation kernels are analytic functions of the parameters of the problem as long as the underlying equilibrium measure is regular.
+The infinite volume free energy and the correlation kernels are analytic functions of the parameters of the problem as long as the underlying equilibrium measure is regular (see \cite{MR1744002}).
 Hence, phase transitions (in the physical sense of break of analyticity of the free energy) are intimately connected to the singularities of the equilibrium measure; this is the central idea of this work.
 Our goal is to discuss the mechanisms of these phase transitions and to analyze the behavior of the free energy near its critical values.